BlafKing/sd-civitai-browser-plus/README.md

 * Added new feature which can scan all installed models for available updates.
 * Fixed a bug which occurs if the Base Model isn't found.
+* Model ID and sha256 now gets saved to matching .json after scanning or downloading a model
+* Update Model functions now use Model IDs or sha256 from .json if available for faster scanning.
 ---

 <h3>v1.10.1</h3>